kubernetes-sigs/kubespray/README.md

     iptables for network policies, and BGP for ods L3 networking (with optionally BGP peering with out-of-cluster BGP peers).
     It can also optionally advertise routes to Kubernetes cluster Pods CIDRs, ClusterIPs, ExternalIPs and LoadBalancerIPs.

+-   [macvlan](docs/macvlan.md): Macvlan is a Linux network driver.
+Pods have their own unique Mac and Ip address, connected directly the physical (layer 2) network.

 -   [multus](docs/multus.md): Multus is a meta CNI plugin that provides multiple network interface support to pods.
 For each interface Multus delegates CNI calls to secondary CNI plugins such as Calico, macvlan, etc.

 The choice is defined with the variable `kube_network_plugin`.
 There is also an